sp

 • The Information Security Lifecycle Management Program.

-• The Information Security Management Lifecycle and Strategy.
+• Information Security Lifecycle Model.

 • Understanding Data Lifecycle Management – DLM.

-• Understand Information Lifecycle Management – ILM.
+• Information Lifecycle Management – ILM.

 • Consequences for not following security management lifecycle.